 4. Encountering A Hardware Issue

-It can be hard to discern what a software issue from a hardware issue is.
-Hardware components of a computer include the keyboard, mouse, power cable, speakers, RAM, cords, hard drive, and anything else that the computer user can touch.
+It can be hard to discern what a software issue from a hardware issue is. components of a computer include the keyboard, mouse, power cable, speakers, RAM, cords, hard drive, and anything else that the computer user can touch.

 A hardware problem constitutes any physical issue affecting any of these components.

 A prime example of a hardware issue is when the power cable or cord is not providing a proper connection.
 If the power cord is plugged in but still not working, the chances are you are experiencing a hardware problem.